whacked/cow/learning the soroban as an adult.md

 Often after a carry/borrow operation, I would forget the state of the 5-bead.

-## journal
+## learning journal

 ### 2021-10-13 01:07:16+08:00
-moving operand numbers be closer in the UI is very helpful. alleviates other mental task tracking burden.
+moving operand numbers to be closer in the UI is very helpful. alleviates other mental task tracking burden.

 ### 2021-11-06 23:51:10+08:00